 A patient with a more significant dental fracture might require a dental crown restoration.
 If the internal structures of the tooth have also been traumatized Dr. Peterson might need to perform a root canal before he can install the dental crown.

-If you have suffered a fractured tooth and you live in the Salt Lake City, Utah, area, you should call 801-758-0985 to have it examined and treated at The Dental Studio.
+If you have suffered a fractured tooth and you live in the Sandy, Utah, area, you should call 801-758-0985 to have it examined and treated at The Dental Studio.